 Get Help With Your Income Tax Return

-Although taxes can be confusing, it’s important that you file your return on time.
+Although taxes can be confusing, it’s better that you file your return on time, regardless of whether or not you can pay your tax bill on time.
 If you need help filing or paying, the IRS offers several free tax help options for low-income taxpayers, including help to file taxes online.
-The IRS can also set up an IRS payment plan to help you avoid owing more than you already do.
+The IRS can also set up a payment plan to help you avoid owing more than you already do or to help you pay the back taxes you owe.